 E-mails from the Filchner Ice Shelf

-Thermistor chains deployed directly in the ice shelf are now documenting how cold the ice is in different layers.
-In the water below the ice, our sensors are measuring the temperature, salinity and flow direction of the water masses.
+In the water below the ice shelf, sensors measure the water masses’ temperature, salinity, and their flow speed and direction.
 The readings are then sent to Tore Hattermann by satellite every night.
 “Every morning I receive 28 mails from the Filchner Ice Shelf, with the latest readings in the attachments,” says the 33-year-old researcher.

 A logistical masterpiece